Your phone in the mountains: 5 apps you must install before you set off

 (iOS / Android)

-Is the TV weather forecast saying “showers”?
-In the Tatra Mountains, that could mean a violent storm with hail.
-Instead of trying to read the clouds, check the radar.
-Storm apps show live where lightning strikes are occurring and which direction they’re moving in.
+Are you checking the weather on TV, and the presenter says “possible brief showers”?
+In the Tatra Mountains, that often means a violent storm with hail — a situation where there’s usually no escape.
+Instead of guessing from the shape of the clouds, check the radar.
+Storm apps show live where lightning is striking right now and which direction the storm cell is moving in.

 4. Meteoblue / Yr.no – Forecast for a specific mountain

 Checking the weather for “Zakopane” is a mistake.
 It might be +20°C and sunny down below, but on Kasprowy Wierch it could be +5°C and foggy.
-These apps (especially Meteoblue) let you check so-called meteograms for specific peaks and altitudes.
-This way, you know whether it’ll be blowing at 10 km/h (a gentle breeze) or 80 km/h (blowing your head off) up on the mountain.
+Apps like Meteoblue let you check so-called meteograms for specific peaks, taking the altitude above sea level into account.
+That way, you’ll know not only whether it’ll be raining, but also whether on the ridge you’ll get wind at 10 km/h (a light breeze) or 80 km/h (wind strong enough that it’s hard to stand on your feet).

 5. TPN e-ticket (or SkyCash) – Skip the queues